-If you are a stockholder of record, you may vote by attending the Annual Meeting and voting in person.
-You will be given a ballot at the Annual Meeting.
+If you are a stockholder of record, you may vote by attending the Annual Meeting and voting in person or virtually online through the link at www.virtualshareholdermeeting.com/KTOS2020.
+If you attend the meeting in person, you will be given a ballot at the Annual Meeting.
+If you attend the virtual meeting, you must use the multi-digit Control Number provided with your proxy materials to submit your vote.

-If you do not wish to vote in person or you will not be attending the Annual Meeting, you may vote by proxy.
+If you do not wish to vote during the Annual Meeting or you will not be attending the Annual Meeting, you may vote by proxy.
 You may vote by proxy using the enclosed proxy card, vote by proxy on the Internet or vote by proxy over the telephone.
 The procedures for voting by proxy are as follows: